 The chemical properties of amino acids, peptides and proteins, carbohydrates, nucleic acids and lipids and the biological roles of these compounds.
 The nature and function of enzymes.
 The intermediary metabolism of carbohydrates, lipids and nitrogenous compounds.
+The relationship between structure and function of enzymes, other proteins, hormones and biological membranes, metabolic networks and control mechanisms.
 The molecular mechanism of gene expression and protein synthesis.
-Protosynthesis.
+Photosynthesis.
 Practical work to amplify the lectures.

-41.102A Biochemistry of Macromolecules
+41.102A Biochemistry of Macromolecules S1 L3T9